Parsimonious Compactly Supported Covariance Models in the Gauss Hypergeometric Class: Identifiability, Reparameterizations, and Asymptotic Properties: The Gauss hypergeometric model and the identifiability problem

+Hence distinct parameter values (obtained by swapping $\beta$ and $\gamma$) induce exactly the same correlation function.
+This implies that additional constraints are required.

-To study identifiability under fixed-domain asymptotics, the following theorem establishes the equivalence condition for two distinct Gaussian measures with $\mathcal{GH}$ correlation models that share a common smoothness parameter.
+A related inferential limitation arises under fixed-domain (infill) asymptotics, where distinct parameter values may induce equivalent Gaussian measures.
+The following theorem establishes the equivalence condition for two distinct Gaussian measures with $\mathcal{GH}$ correlation models that share a common smoothness parameter.
 Hereafter, we denote by $P(\rho_i)$, $i = 0, 1$, a zero-mean Gaussian measure with an isotropic covariance function $\rho_i$.